-Analysis of the data established during auditing enables detection of trends in pricing errors and this information is used in discussions with the Department of Health and Social Care and the Pricing Authority to drive improvements in pricing accuracy.
+Analysis of the data established during auditing enables detection of trends in pricing errors, this information is used in discussions with the Department of Health and Social Care (DHSC) and NHSBSA to drive improvements in pricing accuracy.

-PRISM has also allowed PSNC to collate data for more specific analysis work relating to policy issues such as NCSO claims and instalment dispensing.
+PRISM has also allowed PSNC to collate data for more specific analysis work relating to policy issues.

 The PAC team conducts the monthly audit of the Margin Survey